zabir88/dynamic-ui-components/README.md

 Takes the following props attributes:
 1. links: Takes an object.
 2. pageChange: takes page change handler function to change the page and query data.
+3. position: takes 'left' or 'right' string.
+4. perPage: takes integer value to display count at the bottom.
+5. currentPage: takes integer value to display count at the bottom.
+6. total: takes integer value to display total count at the bottom.

+Use case example:
 ```
 state = {
+  perPageData: 5,
+  totalData: 10,
+  currentPageData: 5,
 	links: {
     1: {
       route: '#',